Aggressive Defense for Indiana Drug Charges

 If you have been charged with a drug crime, it is crucial to contact an experienced criminal defense attorney as soon as possible.
 An attorney can review your case and help you to understand your legal rights and options.

-At Harwell Gray Legal Counsel LLC, we know how devastating a conviction can be.
+At Harwell Criminal Defense, we know how devastating a conviction can be.
 Having a drug crime conviction on your record can negatively impact your future.
 The penalties for a conviction include fines, jail time, community service, probation and mandatory rehabilitation programs.
 A conviction can also affect your ability to find stable employment and secure housing.
 If you are a juvenile, it may also affect your ability to attend college.
 Our Indianapolis drug crime lawyer can help you protect your rights and future.

-Contact Harwell Gray Legal Counsel LLC online or call 317-344-9085 today to schedule a consultation with our drug crime attorneys in Indianapolis!
+Contact Harwell Criminal Defense online or call 317-344-9085 today to schedule a consultation with our drug crime attorneys in Indianapolis.